-The School will refer to statutory KCSIE guidance, and any amended version, in carrying out the necessary required DBS checks.
+The School will refer to KCSIE 2022, and any amended version, in carrying out the necessary required DBS checks.

 The School complies with the provisions of the DBS Code of Practice, a copy of which may be obtained on request, or accessed here.